waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 	INFO - Launching a selenium grid server

-Now you should be able to access following URL for monitoring Grid's nodes (4444 is the default port bind for Selenium Grid's HTTP service.).
+Now you should be able to access following URL for monitoring Grid's nodes (4444 is the default port bind for Selenium Grid's HTTP service):

 	http://localhost:4444/grid/console